Anne L. Gingerich, MSW, Executive Director

 Community Service: As a Lancaster resident, Anne is active in volunteer board leadership.
 She currently or previously served on the following boards and committees: Milagro House, Board of Directors; YWCA Lancaster, Nominating Committee; Lancaster County Community Foundation, Grant Review Committees; Goodwill Industries Keystone Area, Workforce Development Committee; PANO, Board Director and Officer; Lancaster County Coalition to End Homelessness, Wraparound Services Task Force; S. June Smith Center, Board Development Committee; Big Brothers Big Sisters of Lancaster County, Advisory Board; and Crispus Attucks Community Center, Development Committee.

 Education: Lauren earned a Bachelor of Humanities degree with a focus in Communication from Penn State University.
-During her studies, Lauren traveled to Panama to study tropical biodiversity and environmental studies.
-Lauren also participated in the Global Leadership Program at Ohio University where she traveled to Vietnam and completed a marketing and exporting plan for a Vietnamese fish sauce company with students from Nha Trang University.
+Prior to transferring to Penn State, Lauren attended Ohio University.
+During her time at Ohio University, Lauren traveled to Panama to study tropical biodiversity and environmental studies.
+She also participated in the Global Leadership Program where she traveled to Vietnam and completed a marketing and exporting plan for a Vietnamese fish sauce company with students from Nha Trang University.

 Contact Lauren | email@example.com.